kmishra9/PL2-AWS-Setup/README.md

           User [username]
           LocalForward [from_remote_port] [to_local_port]
     ```
-    - When you call ssh [name], an ssh connection from the current machine is initialized to [username@ip-address] and the [127.0.0.1:to_local_port] on the current machine mirrors [username@ip-address:from_remote_port].
-This is an encrypted connection (and can substitute for HTTPS)
+      - **Note**: When you use the terminal command `ssh [name]`, an ssh connection from the current machine is initialized to [username@ip-address] and the [127.0.0.1:to_local_port] on the current machine mirrors [username@ip-address:from_remote_port].
+This is an encrypted connection (substituting for HTTPS)
-    - **Note**: I recommend using `name=tunnel` -- it makes it simple to call `ssh tunnel` to initiate an ssh tunnel.
+      - **Note**: I recommend using `name = tunnel` -- it makes it simple to call `ssh tunnel` to initiate an ssh tunnel.
       - **Note**: The `[ip-address]` should be the _private ip_ address of the EC2 Analysis Instance.
 You can find out what this is from the EC2 management console.
       - **Note**: The `[from-remote-port]` needs to be running something that can be forwarded.
-RStudio-Server, for example, can be installed and will run on port 8000.
-Until something is running, however, tunnelling the port will be futile (see next section to install stuff that _can_ be tunelled)
+RStudio-Server, for example, can be installed and configured to run on port 8000.
+Until something is running, however, tunnelling the port will be futile (_see next section to install stuff that can be tunelled_)
       - **Example**:
       ```
       Host tunnel
             Hostname 172.31.16.129
             User ubuntu
             LocalForward 8000 127.0.0.1:80
       ```
-    - Restart your Terminal when complete (you can do so by exiting and opening a new one) and try typing `ssh [name]`, substituting `[name]` for the actual name you chose.
-You should have a successful SSH tunnel.
+    - Restart your Terminal when complete (you can do so by exiting and opening a new one) and try initializing an ssh tunnel (command: `ssh [name]`, substituting `[name]` for the actual name you chose).
+The expected behaviour is for
     - To SSH normally, try typing `ssh [username]@[ip-address]` replacing with the actual values.
 You should have a successful SSH connection
       -  **Note**: You can't have an SSH tunnel to Ubuntu and a regular ssh connection to Ubuntu going at the same time.

 5. **Finishing Setup of your EC2 Analysis Instance**

-  - You can read documentation for each of the following necessary functions in the EC2/provisioner_scripts/README.md.
-All of them are necessary components to a completed setup and should be run once you've SSH'd into the EC2 Analysis Instance from the `Administration` Workspace.
+  - You can read documentation for each of the following functions in the `EC2/provisioner_scripts/README.md`.
+All of them are necessary components to a completed setup and should be run _on the EC2 Analysis Instance_ after SSH'ing in from the `Administration` Workspace (command: `ssh tunnel`).
     - Adding Researcher Accounts
     - Installing Programming Software
     - Installing Updates
     - Installing the Cloudwatch Logs Agent
     - Mounting Drives
-  - **Other Instllations**
+  - **Other Installations**
     - If you have anything else you'd like to install, follow external instructions for installing things on `Ubuntu 16.04 LTS`, the OS the EC2 Analysis Instance is running
   - Once you've SSH'd into the EC2 Analysis Instance, you should also document the SSH public keys of each user, including Ubuntu, the "sudo" user.
 These will be at `/home/username/.ssh/id_rsa.pub`.
 If that path doesn't exist yet, you will need to switch users (example: `sudo su researcher_0`) and run `ssh-keygen`, at which point a key pair should be generated for you to access and document.
 To become `ubuntu` again, simply type `exit` or `logout`.
     - **Note**: if you forget to switch users and run ssh-keygen as `ubuntu`, even fro m within the home directory of another user, you'll just be resetting `ubuntu`'s ssh keys.